One of the coolest things on your TV before digital set-top boxes, on-demand movies and Freeview.

 - An online version can be found here

 - Major Polish television stations still use this, but this gets little love from the production team.note

 - At least it survived the switch to digital and is still active as of June 2018!

 - Singapore has the SBC (later TCS, then MediaCorp) Teletext service, which was revered by stock market players as it provided extremely up-to-date information about the Straits Times Index(the stock exchange of Singapore), even faster than the Internet could.
 This alone ensured the service stayed up long after neighboring Malaysia had shut off their Teletext transmission and was only discontinued after the first phase of analog shut down, in mid-2014.

 - As mentioned above, Neighboring Malaysia also had it's own Teletext service under the name of Beriteks (a combination of the Malay word for news and text).
-The service started in 1985, but was eventually shut down due to the Mahathir government's emphasis on the Internet in the late 90s and early 2000s.
+Like Singapores teletext System, it too was revered by stock market players, but it was also well loved by lottery players as the results are uploaded live, a godsend back when basic internet costs hundreds of dollars in the early 90s and the only other option for lottery results was to wait for the next days paper.
+The service started in 1985, but was eventually shut down due to the Mahathir government's emphasis on the Internet in the late 90s and early 2000s, and as a result, suffered when the Mahathir government pushed telcos to introduce affordable internet to the public in the late 90s.
 The government-owned RTM channels stopped transmitting Teletext in the early 2000s, and Media Prima shut theirs off in 2008.

 - In Spain, TVE, its state-owned network, has been using it since the late 80s and as of 2020 is still going on having survived the transition to digital.
 Other Spaniard channels, be public or privatenote , have also deployed Teletext but its fate has been more varied.